qinwuxutexas/arbitrage_problem/README.md

-A program for arbitrage - find max money value through currancy exchange chain It uses the Dijkstra’s algorithm to find the money exchange path, to be faster than the Bellmon-Ford algorithm
+A program for arbitrage - find max money value through currancy exchange chain (e.g., USD-> JPY -> EU -> USD).
+It uses the Dijkstra’s algorithm to find the money exchange path, to be faster than the Bellmon-Ford algorithm

 author: Q. Xu, Date: 12/03/2022, Version: 0.0